MartinTichovsky/object-middleware/README.md

  *
  * @param object Subject object
  * @param methodName Name of a method or list of method names, if is not specified or an empty array, all methods will be touched
- * @param unsubscribeInPrototype if is set to true, middleware will be unsubscribed in prototype = all instances of the parent class will be affected
+ * @param unsubscribeInPrototype If is set to true, middleware will be unsubscribed in prototype = all instances of the parent class will be affected
  */
 const unsubscribeAll = (
   object,